What Will I Learn?

 Instructor Bio

 Brad Buehler started his career as a firefighter in the Air Force, and was honorably discharged after completing four years of service.
-He then became a civilian firefighter/fire officer/EMT and served in those positions for the next 20yrs.
+He then became a civilian firefighter/fire officer/EMT and served in those positions for 20 years.
 He has an extensive background in Technical (rope) Rescue, Swift water and back country rescue.
 Recently, his focus has shifted toward educating aspiring Emergency Responders tactical firefighting techniques, critical thinking, and overall safety on any emergency scene.